Mitch Mitchell: Drum sets

 Mitchell debuted with the Hendrix Experience playing a Premier drum kit in England and Europe in 1967.
 When the Experience came to the US for the Monterey Pop Music Festival in June 1967 Mitchell was playing that same set.
 Later in the summer, Mitchell switched to a Ludwig drum set and stayed with Ludwig through the rest of the year, 1967, and continued with Ludwig in 1968 and 1969.
 In 1970, Mitchell switched to a double-bass Gretsch Drums set, his last year with the Hendrix Experience.
-With the exception of the 1969 Woodstock Music Festival, during which he played a Rodgers Powertone snare drum, during his time with the JHE, Mitch played a Ludwig Supraphonic 400, a 5- by 14-inch metal snare drum.
-Much later, and until his untimely passing, he played DW drums.
+With the exception of the 1969 Woodstock Music Festival, during which he played a Rogers Powertone snare drum, during his time with the JHE, Mitchell played a Ludwig Supraphonic 400, a 5- by 14-inch metal snare drum.
+Much later, and until his death in 2008, he played DW drums.

-On April 11, 1969, Mitchell played with Jimi in Dorton Arena, in Raleigh, NC, using George Hayman Drums.
+On 11 April 1969, Mitchell played with Jimi Hendrix in Dorton Arena, in Raleigh, North Carolina, using George Hayman Drums.